mendix/docs/content/howto/security/best-practices-security.md

 This authentication option is particularly interesting for custom JavaScript and widget implementations.
 This authentication option is not available for Published Web Services.

-#### 5.1.3 Authentication option 3, Custom:
+#### 5.2.3 Authentication option 3, Custom:

-The API passes the HttpRequest in including all the attached HTTP request headers, these can be used in your microflow to verify the existance of a valid custom Authorization header or different identifiers and should be used to return a newly created or existing System.User or entity specialization thereof based on that input.
+The API passes the HttpRequest in including all the attached HTTP request headers, these can be used in your microflow to verify the existence of a valid custom Authorization header or different identifiers and should be used to return a newly created or existing System.User or entity specialization thereof based on that input.
 This functionality in Mendix Studio Pro makes it possible for you to contact an external Identity Provider or verify the access to the API endpoint and resource based on for example scopes and claims encoded in a JWT token.

 In case more than 1 authentication option is toggled on the server will check each in the following order: Custom -> Username and Password -> Active Session